brunoton/return-to-consciousness/truth-is-not-neutral.md

 title: Truth Is Not Neutral
 description: This essay represents a conditional inquiry into premises underlying AI alignment theory.
 If truth has normative structure, alignment research priorities would shift in significant ways.
 ---
-# Truth Is Not Neutral: AI Alignment After Ego-less Intelligence
+# Truth Is Not Neutral: Rethinking AI Alignment Through Epistemic Integrity

 **Author:** Bruno Tonetto
 **Authorship Note:** This essay is co-authored with AI in order to expand interdisciplinary reach and refine reasoning.
 AI is used as a disciplined thinking instrument — not as a replacement for judgment.
 The collaboration explicitly prioritizes epistemic integrity, avoids sycophancy, and treats truth-seeking as a moral responsibility.